ComplianceAsCode/content/RULES.md

 - Products (RHEL, Ubuntu, …) - make it easy to develop content of a product that doesn’t influence the other content or the build system.
 - Product-specific profiles (PSPs s.a.
 Firefox STIG, Ubuntu CIS, …) and respective control files - make it easy for SMEs that only want to assign rules to profiles without going into details.
+- Shared resources
   - Product-independent profiles (PIPs s.a.
 ANSSI, HIPAA, PCI-DSS, …) and respective control files - ensure that PIP development benefits the whole community instead of cluttering the content with “if product in [...]”.
-- Shared resources - rules only loosely coupled to products, templates, CPEs etc. Same principles that apply to PIPs apply for the shared content as well.
   - Build system - decisions upon architecture of the build system impact build time, project capabilities, and can also move maintenance costs.
   - Test-related code - ensure that tests have the greatest coverage as possible, but that don’t waste time and don’t suffer from false positives.
+  - Other - rules only loosely coupled to products, templates, CPEs etc. Same principles that apply to PIPs apply for the shared content as well.
 - Organization administration - ability to grant and remove rights, create and delete repositories etc.